dkhrunov/fullstack-angular-mfe/README.md

 ## Generate an MFE application

+**This project has custom nx generator to automate the creation of MFE applications.**

 Run `nx workspace-generator mfe my-mfe` to generate an MFE application.

 > You can select that type of MFE you want to create - host or remote

 ## Generate an application

-Run `nx g @nrwl/react:app my-app` to generate an application.
+Run `nx g @nrwl/angular:app my-app` to generate an application.

 > You can use any of the plugins above to generate applications as well.